 When is ethical review required?

-All research involving human subjects, or which raises ethical issues (e.g. work with animals), will require ethics review.
+All research involving human subjects, or which raises other ethical issues (e.g. work with animals) will require ethics review.
 The review process will depend upon the nature of the project, and there are several possible options.
 Some examples include: